 There's less than 10 days until Hacktoberfest finishes.
 If you're still looking for projects to contribute to, look no further than GitHub's own open source projects 👀

 There are three main open source GitHub projects you can contribute to, which count towards Hacktoberfest.
 They are the GitHub Docs, GitHub CLI, and GitHub Hackathons.
 Let's take a look.

 Yes, you heard that correctly.
 The GitHub Docs are open source!

 This repository contains the documentation website code and Markdown source files for docs.github.com.

 GitHub's Docs team works on pre-production content in a private repo that regularly syncs with this public repo.

-See the contributing guide for detailed instructions of how to get started with our project.
+See the contributing guide for detailed instructions on how to get started with our project.

 We accept different types of contributions, including some that don't require you to write a single line of code.

-On the GitHub Docs site, you can click the make a contribution button to open a PR for quick fixes like typos, updates, or link fixes.
+On the GitHub Docs site, you can click the make a contribution button at the bottom of the page to open a pull request for quick fixes like typos, updates, or link fixes.